flexflow/flexflow-train/lib/utils/include/utils/graph/README.md

 ### Open Dataflow Variant

-`Open` is to be intended similarly to the topological sense: that is, a graph that contains some edges where one of the 2 nodes is not present in the graph itself.
+`Open` should be interpreted in the topological sense: that is, a graph that contains some edges where one of the edge's 2 nodes is not present in the graph itself.
 This graph class is particularly useful for processing a sub-graph of a given graph while still maintaining information regarding the edges that cross the cut.
+`DataflowGraphInput` is used to represent the open (incoming) inputs to the graph.
+Note that, unlike `DataFlowInput`, `DataflowGraphInput`s are unordered (given that they are inputs to possibly several different nodes within the graph).

 ### Labelled Dataflow Variant

 As nice as all of the above is, graphs without labels are mostly useless--in practice, nodes and edges represent some other system and the properties of that system (or at least a way to map the result of graph algorithms back to the underlying system) are necessary.
 Thus, FlexFlow's graph library provides the ability to add labels to `DataflowGraph`, through the `LabelleledDataflowGraph` and `OpenLabelleledDataflowGraph`, which allow users to label different components of the graph.
 - `LabelledDataflowGraph` allows for labelling of `Node`s and `DataflowOutput`s.
-- `OpenLabelledDataflowGraph` allows for labelling of `Node`s and `OpenDataflowValue`s, which is a variant describing both `DataflowOutput`s and `DataflowGraphInput`s, which represent the open inputs to the graph (i.e. the inputs for which their corresponding output is not present in the graph).
+- `OpenLabelledDataflowGraph` allows for labelling of `Node`s and `OpenDataflowValue`s, which is a variant describing both `DataflowOutput`s and `DataflowGraphInput`s.

 While the interfaces of these graphs differ slightly from the core graph variants, they still have the corresponding `add_node` methods, and `query_nodes`/`query_edges` methods.
 (Note that there is no `add_edge` method since, for `DataflowGraph`, edges are implicitly added when we add a node and specify its predecessors)
 Note that all of the labelled graph types require that each element of the labelled types have a label, which is enforced via the interfaces they provide.